knyghty/carrick.eu/content/articles/2024/faster-migration-tests.rst

 :tags: django, migrations
 :has_code: true

-Almost invariably when I start to work at a new company, I look at their linting configuration and find something like this:
+Almost invariably when I start to work at a new company, I look at the configuration and find something like this:

 .. code-block:: toml